John Sullivan (catcher): Coaching career

-Sullivan began managing in minor league baseball in 1973 in the Kansas City Royals' farm system.
+Sullivan managed in minor league baseball in the Kansas City Royals' farm system.
 During six seasons, he rose from Rookie ball to Triple-A, winning four league championships and compiling a stellar .601 winning percentage (434 victories and 288 defeats).
 His only under .500 club, the 1978 Omaha Royals, who finished 66–69, nevertheless topped their division and defeated the Indianapolis Indians for the American Association championship.

-In 1979, Sullivan began a 15-year run as a Major League coach, serving with the Royals (1979), Atlanta Braves (1980–81) and Toronto Blue Jays (1982–93).
-He was brought to Toronto by Bobby Cox after Cox' first term as Braves' manager, and remained with the club under Cox successors Jimy Williams and Cito Gaston, coaching on the Blue Jays' 1992 and 1993 World Series championship teams.
+In 1979, Sullivan began a 15-year run as a Major League coach, serving with the Royals (1979), Atlanta Braves (1980–81), and Toronto Blue Jays (1982–93).
+He was brought to Toronto by Bobby Cox after Cox's first term as Braves' manager, and remained with the club under Cox's successors Jimy Williams and Cito Gaston, coaching on the Blue Jays' 1992 and 1993 World Series championship teams.
 His final game was Game 6 of the 1993 World Series, during which he caught Joe Carter's game-winning home run in the bullpen.
 Sullivan's retirement was announced at the Blue Jays' championship celebration, and he was asked to unveil the 1993 World Series Championship banner at the end of festivities.

-Sullivan currently resides in Dansville, New York.